About the Histiocyte Society

 The Histiocyte Society is a professional medical association comprised of more than 200 physicians and scientists from around the world.
 Members of the organization are considered to be the leaders in understanding and treating histiocytic disorders.
 The Society is committed to advancing knowledge about histiocytic disorders and improving outcomes for patients through the planning, development, sponsorship, and oversight of clinical research.

-For more than 20 years, the Histiocytosis Association has served as a partner, secretariat and the primary source of funding for the Histiocyte Society.
+For nearly 25 years, the Histiocytosis Association has served as a partner, secretariat and the primary source of funding for the Histiocyte Society.
 The Association’s support of the Society includes:

 - Organizing and managing the Society’s annual scientific and Executive Board meetings,

 - Managing the overall organizational, administrative and financial operations,

 - Aiding in the development of organizational guidelines and operating procedures,